 Judge William A. Moorman

-Judge William A. Moorman was confirmed by the Senate and appointed a Judge of the United States Court of Appeals for Veterans Claims by the President of the United States on November 20, 2004.
-His appointment continues a career of public service begun in September 1971.
+Judge William A. Moorman was confirmed by the Senate and appointed a Judge of the United States Court of Appeals for Veterans Claims by the President of the United States on November 20, 2004, continuing a career of public service begun in September 1971.
+Judge Moorman assumed Senior status as a Retired Recall eligible judge on August 31, 2015.

 Born in Chicago, Illinois, Judge Moorman attended the University of Illinois at Champaign-Urbana, earning a Bachelor of Arts degree in History and Economics in 1967.
 He earned his Juris Doctorate from the University of Illinois College of Law in 1970 and was designated a Distinguished Graduate in 2000.
 He was commissioned a Second Lieutenant in the United States Air Force through the Reserve Officers Training Corps in June 1970.